-Your health can deteriorate quickly when the air quality is poor or a smog warning (yellowish fog comprising gas and particles) is in effect.
+Your health can deteriorate when the air quality is poor or a smog warning (yellowish fog comprising gas and particles) is in effect.
 The effects of air pollution vary according to each person’s level of sensitivity.
 You can take certain precautions to improve your well-being and lower the harmful effects that air pollution can have on you and your loved ones.

 Certain precautions can help you better plan outdoor activities and prevent the effects of air pollution.